Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 cream cheese blended in a bowl

-STEP SIX: Add the creamy peanut butter to the beaten cream cheese and beat for an additional 1 to 2 minutes.
-You want a smooth cream cheese and peanut butter mixture.
+STEP SIX: Add the creamy peanut butter to the beaten cream cheese and beat for an additional one to two minutes.

 peanut butter blended into the cream cheese